isc-projects/kea/doc/sphinx/arm/security.rst

   packets per seconds, CPU usage, memory utilization and others).
 - Kea uses CI (Continuous Integration).
 This means that the great majority of tests (all unit and system tests, and in some cases also performance tests) are run for every commit.
-Many lighter tests are ran on branches, before the code is even accepted.
+Many lighter tests are run on branches, before the code is even accepted.
 - Negative testing.
 Many unit and system tests check for negative scenarios, such as incomplete, broken, truncated packets, API commands, configuration files, incorrect sequences (such as sending packets in invalid order) and more.